quiltdata/quiltcore/ALGEBRA.md

 Q: is a committed ChangeSet really a Manifest with a "prior" hash and/or tombstone for each Entry?
 Does that metadata survive a merge, so we can safely re-merge the resulting Manifest?

-Q: can we use a special physical Key (**file:/dev/null**?) as a tombstone within the existing Manifest format?
+Q: can we use a special physical Key (**file:/dev/null**?) as a tombstone within the existing Manifest format